U.S. Embassy Montevideo, Uruguay - MTV

 Medical Exam - Fee Schedule

-Fees for all medical tests and exams are paid by the applicants directly to the physician, clinic, or laboratory.
+Pay fees for all medical tests and exams directly to the physician, clinic, or laboratory.
 The below prices are in Uruguayan pesos and include 10% of IVA and all local official stamps.
 We are not notified of fee changes; please verify all fees when scheduling your appointment.
-These fees are current as of October 7, 2021.
+These fees are current as of October 29, 2025.

 Laboratory test fees